 China’s new medium-heavy space launcher, Long March 7, is very likely to fly in 2014, says an industry official, confirming a delayed target announced six months ago.
 The engines for the rocket are ready, the official says, without saying what aspect of the system is holding up the program.
 Long March 7 will use the YF-100 engine, burning liquid oxygen and kerosene for its core first stage and boosters.
 With a four-booster configuration, maybe its largest, the Long March 7 can throw 13.5 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Long March 7 Very Likely To Fly In 2014".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Long March 7 Very Likely To Fly In 2014".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.